mini-seal/mini-seal/README.md

 # 👋 Hi, I'm Alisen!

-🎓 Computer Science Student @ St. John’s University
+🎓 Computer Science Student at St. John’s University

 🔭 I'm an aspiring computer scientist with a growing passion for artificial intelligence, machine learning, game design, and cybersecurity.